ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Notably, this could mean the execution of our own program within another program.
 In the past, this mechanism was entirely possible.

-**Ultimately, the goal is to transform the code into the format that mirrors its representation in memory during CPU execution.**
+**Ultimately, the goal is to transform the code into a format that mirrors its representation in memory during CPU execution.**

 For clarity's sake, we can draft the payload using C/C++.
 After drafting, this code should be manually translated into machine code.
 Avoid auto-generating assembly from a compiled binary due to various concerns, which are noted later.